-- 18. The Applicant should provide details for review of the proposed chipping and/or blasting plan. - 19.
-The Applicant has indicated that on-site rock processing is proposed.
+10 The Applicant should provide details for review of the proposed objecting and/or blasting The Applicant will need to obtain a 10.
+The Applicant should provide details for review of the proposed chipping and/or blasting plan. chipping or blasting permit pursuant to Chapter 122 if chipping or blasting is proposed.
+19. The Applicant has indicated that on-site rock processing is proposed.
 It appears that the size of the rock processing activity area may not be large enough.
-The Applicant should describe the duration of the rock processing activities, time of day operations will be conducted, the type of equipment used for rock processing, etc. In general, enough information should be submitted for the Planning Board to understand operations and impacts associated with this use. - The Town charges a fee in lieu of providing recreation facilities.
+The Applicant should describe the duration of the rock processing activities, time of day operations will be conducted, the type of equipment used for rock processing, etc. In general, enough information should be submitted for the Planning Board to understand operations and impacts associated with this use.
+20. The Town charges a fee in lieu of providing recreation facilities.
 Market rate units are charged \$10,000 per unit.
-The residents of the AFFH units require a payment of \$1,000 per unit. - 21.
-The site plan depicts 64,654 square feet of Town-regulated steep slope disturbance.
+The residents of the AFFH units require a payment of \$1,000 per unit.
+21. The site plan depicts 64,654 square feet of Town-regulated steep slope disturbance.
 The Planning Board will need to determine whether the proposed amount of Town-regulated steep slope disturbance is acceptable.

-- 22. The site plan depicts the removal of 757 Town-regulated trees.
-As mitigation a total of 519 new trees are proposed. - 23.
-The site plan for the hotel should contain an off-street parking analysis for review. - 24.
-The hotel plans shall be revised to demonstrate how the building signage meets the requirements of Section 355-16(F)(9) of the Town Code. - Pursuant to Section 355-24.I.1 of the Town Code AFFH units shall be marketed in accordance with the Westchester County Fair Affordable Housing Affirmative Marketing Plan. - 26.
-Pursuant to Section 355-24-I.2 of the Town Code, the maximum monthly rent for an affordable AFFH unit and the maximum gross sales price for an AFAH unit shall be established in accordance with US Department of Housing and Urban Development guidelines as published in the current edition of the Westchester County Area Median Income AMI Sales Rent Limits available from the County of Westchester. - 27.
-Pursuant to Section 355-24-I.3 of the Town Code, units designated as affordable AFFH units shall remain affordable for a minimum of 50 years from date of initial certificate of occupancy for rental properties and from date of original sale for ownership units.
+22. The site plan depicts the removal of 757 Town-regulated trees.
+As mitigation a total of 519 new trees are proposed.
+23. The site plan for the hotel should contain an off-street parking analysis for review.
+24. The hotel plans shall be revised to demonstrate how the building signage meets the requirements of Section $355-16(F)(9)$ of the Town Code.
+25. Pursuant to Section 355-24.I.1 of the Town Code AFFH units shall be marketed in accordance with the Westchester County Fair Affordable Housing Affirmative Marketing Plan.
+26. Pursuant to Section 355-24-I.2 of the Town Code, the maximum monthly rent for an affordable AFFH unit and the maximum gross sales price for an AFAH unit shall be established in accordance with US Department of Housing and Urban Development guidelines as published in the current edition of the Westchester County Area Median Income AMI Sales Rent Limits available from the County of Westchester.
+27. Pursuant to Section 355-24-I.3 of the Town Code, units designated as affordable AFFH units shall remain affordable for a minimum of 50 years from date of initial certificate of occupancy for rental properties and from date of original sale for ownership units.
+28. Pursuant to Section 355-24-1.4 of the Town Code, a property containing any affordable AFFH units shall be restricted using a mechanism such as declaration of restrictive covenants in recordable form acceptable to the Town which shall ensure that the affordable AFFH unit shall remain subject to affordable regulations for the minimum 50-year period of affordability.
+The covenants shall require that the unit be the primary residence of the resident household selected to occupy the unit upon approval such declaration shall be recorded against the property containing the affordable AFFH unit prior to the issuance of a Certificate of Occupancy for the development.